HertzHan/PIMACC-simulator/README.md

 - cv2

 ## Simulation
-1. First build PIMCOMP-NN (compile its source code into an executable).
-Please refer to the user guide of PIMCOMP-NN.
-This typically only needs very simple cmake and make commands.
-Please note that the code of PIMCOMP-NN is included in this package so you don't need to download PIMCOMP-NN separately.
+1. Follow the usage of PIMCOMP-NN to compile the network model using frontend and backend of PIMCOMP-NN.
+Please note that the source code of PIMCOMP-NN is included in this package so you don't need to download PIMCOMP-NN separately.

-2. After PIMCOMP-NN is built, use it to compile your network model.
-Please refer to the user guide of PIMCOMP-NN.
 Remember to add `–v=YES` in backend compilation of PIMCOMP-NN.
-This will generate a file of `PIMACC/output/VerificationInfo.json` storing the instructions.
+After compilation, PIMCOMP-NN will generate a file of `PIMACC/output/VerificationInfo.json` storing the instructions.

-3. Run following commands (make sure you have the same onnx model file that is used in compilation):
+2. Run following commands (make sure you have the same onnx model file that is used in compilation):

 ```shell
 cd PIMACC/verification/